 St. Luke’s Des Peres Hospital

-’s MyNewSelf program offers bariatric revision surgery.
-These are procedures which revise in some way a first bariatric (weight loss) surgery.
+’s MyNewSelf program offers bariatric revision surgery, procedures which revise or enhance a first bariatric (weight loss) surgery.
 Our surgeons perform all procedures laparoscopically.

 When is revision surgery considered?

-Revision surgery may be considered when a problem occurs that is directly related to the first weight loss surgery, such as severe gastric reflux, food intolerance, band slippage or band prolapse.
-Bariatric revision surgery may also be considered if a patient fails to lose an adequate amount of weight.
+Revision surgery may be considered when a problem occurs that is directly related to the first weight loss surgery, such as severe gastric reflux (when medications no longer provide relief), food intolerance, band slippage or band prolapse.

 Things to consider when discussing revision surgery with our team and your surgeon: